liveviews/liveviews/README.md

 # LiveViews

-This is a list of libraries for creating web applications that handle user interaction on the server.
-The list is named after Phoenix LiveView, which has popularized the idea and is its most prominent implementation.
+This is a list of libraries for creating web applications that handle user interaction with the [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) on the server.
+These libraries take a different approach from older server-driven browser UIs that simulated a desktop GUI toolkit.
+They do not lock the developer into working with predefined components; they operate at the level of HTML (DOM) rather than GUI widgets.

 The list strives to be complete rather than [awesome](https://github.com/sindresorhus/awesome).
 You may see libraries that are not maintained or ready for production.

 * [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client).
 C#.
 "Build client web apps with C#."
 * [Drab](https://github.com/grych/drab).
 Elixir.
 "Remote controlled frontend framework for Phoenix."